Your Own Real Estate Crowdfunding vs Third-Party Platforms

 One of the main benefits of crowdfunding is that it provides access to real estate capital for individuals and businesses that may not be able to secure traditional forms of real estate financing.

-This is especially true for small those who may not have established credit histories or collateral to secure a property loan.
+This is especially true for small ones without established credit histories or collateral to secure a property loan.

-Crowdfunding campaigns can be structured in a variety of ways, allowing individuals and businesses to tailor their funding goals and rewards to fit their specific needs.
+Crowdfunding campaigns can be structured in various ways, allowing individuals and businesses to tailor their funding goals and rewards to fit their needs.

 Some campaigns offer perks or rewards to backers in exchange for their support, while others are structured as investments with the potential for a financial return.